THOMASELOVE/432-classes-2025/projectA/rubric_plan.md

 17. Are the sections numbered 8-10 in the Table of Contents appropriately labeled "Affirmation", "References" and "Session Information", respectively, and does each of those sections contain what is required in them, according to the instructions?
 18. Is your R version 4.4.2 or later, according to your session information?
 19. How many spelling errors did we find by running F7 on your Quarto file?
 How many more did we find in the HTML document itself?
+    - Did you use the term "statistical significance" or any synonym for this anywhere in the document?
+If so, we'll be unhappy. **Don't do this.**
-20. Is all of your work in the HTML reasonably attractive?
+20. Is your HTML file reasonably attractive?
     - Do you exclusively use complete English sentences in each section of the document, outside of code chunks?
     - Have you remembered to leave a **blank line** in your Quarto file...
         - before and after **every code chunk**, **every heading for every section, subsection or subsubsection**, and **every paragraph of text**.